-Art Education’s Battle to stay Relevant in the Curriculum
+Art Education’s Battle to stay Relevant

 I have been involved in art education in schools for years before leaving and setting up my own art business.
 Initially, I provided schools with art workshops, but I now concentrate of producing Art History and Drawing Tutorials on YouTube.
 A few years ago I was in a secondary school in Reading, UK – lovely school – running a GCSE Inspiration workshop with around 60 15/16 year olds.
 I had a wonderful day and was well supported by the Art Staff.